lynt-smitka/enhancecp-dkim-sync/README.md

 If synchronization issues occur:
 - Check log files in `/var/log/dkim_sync/`
-- Verify SSH connectivity from primary mail server to secondary web servers
+- Verify SSH connectivity from primary mail server to secondary web servers - `sudo -u dkim-sync ssh SERVER_IP`, you should be connected without any password prompts
 - Ensure sudoers configuration is correct on all servers